 When you turn on your device, the caches will appear in the geocaching section.

-Transferring a PQ to your smartphone using the iPhone app
+Transferring a PQ to your iPhone using the Geocaching® app

-Any active pocket queries that you create (excluding your My Finds query which I haven’t talked about yet), will automatically appear in the paid official Geocaching App.
-Click on pocket queries, and choose the pocket query you wish to view.
-This will bring you in to the map.
-Click on the three dots in the top right hand corner.
+Any active pocket queries that you create (excluding your My Finds query which I haven’t talked about yet), will automatically appear in the ‘Lists’ tab of the Geocaching® App.
+Click on lists and you will see an amalgamation of your bookmark lists and your active pocket queries.

 By downloading the PQ on to your phone, you don’t need to worry about having phone reception when you’re out caching.